Cerebellum-Network/cere-ddc-sdk-js/README.md

 -   `file-storage` use when need to upload large data by chunks
 -   `smart-contract` client for working DDC Smart-Contract
 -   `ddc-client` simple client with all methods for working with DDC and DDC Smart-Contract
+-   `global-nft-registry` client for interacting with the Global NFT Registry

 ## Definitions